I’VE FILED MY APPLICATION, WHY CAN’T THEY TELL ME IF IT’S PATENTABLE?

-The basic rule is that each patent can claim only one distinct and independent invention.
-This is subject to the rules pertaining to restriction practice and the filing of divisional applications.
+The Restriction Requirement rule is intended to enforce this limitation.
+Divisional applications are the tool an applicant can use to obtain patent protection for all of the “separate” inventions.
 (A related rule is that two patents can’t claim the same invention.
 This is subject of the rules prohibiting double patenting and stipulating to terminal disclaimers.)

 First, the rule that each patent only claim a single invention appears contradictory to the encouraged practice that each patent contain multiple claims.
 As I have previously written, a patentable invention is defined by the claims.
 A claim can be either “independent”, i.e., it lists all the limitations or elements of the invention, or “dependent”, i.e., the claim incorporates by reference the limitations or elements listed in another claim but adds a further limitation or claim element to the description of the invention.

 Each claim provides a definition of the invention.
 The multiple claims can be thought of providing alternate definitions of the same invention.

 Adding to the complexity is that a single patent often includes claims for a method or process of making something as well as claims for the apparatus or object made by the process or utilizing the process.
 An example of a method claim and apparatus claim defining the same invention is a method claim describing a novel method to create an apparatus and an apparatus claim describing a novel arrangement of components that can perform the method.

 An independent invention is an invention that is not dependent or related to another invention.
 An independent invention is an invention that is unrelated in “design, operation or effect” to other subjects.
 The specification (written description) or drawings of the application, however, discloses multiple items or methods.
 This can be confusing because, in general terms, everything is related to something else.